Manchester Piccadilly station: High Speed 2

 To accommodate High Speed 2 (HS2), an extension would require four platforms and a 7.5 mi tunnel under south Manchester to join the West Coast Main Line at Ardwick.
 Journey times to Manchester Airport would be reduced to 9 minutes from 18, Birmingham 41 minutes from 86 minutes, and London 68 minutes from 128.
 Station upgrades could include enhanced Metrolink services, improved road access and car parking.
 The line is planned to be completed by 2032.

 A major redevelopment of the station and surrounding area has been proposed to complement the HS2 proposals involving the construction of a canopy over the HS2 platforms, the creation of a new entrance, and office, retail and residential development.
-Designs indicate that the derelict Mayfield Station and the Gateway House office block will be demolished.
+Designs indicate that the derelict Mayfield station and the Gateway House office block will be demolished.
 The plans were approved by the Government in November 2016.

+In October 2023, the portion of HS2 north of Birmingham was announced to be cancelled at the Conservative Party conference in Manchester.

 Northern Powerhouse Rail

 Northern Powerhouse Rail (NPR) proposals include the construction of new platforms under Piccadilly station and the proposed HS2 platforms.
 The 2016 'Manchester Piccadilly Options Assessment' by the National Infrastructure Commission stated: "Addition of Northern Powerhouse Rail and Station to the Manchester Piccadilly system will be the last step of the process of transforming the station in to [sic] a transport super hub.
 The NPR station and its construction will need to be considered throughout the design and implementation of the other station improvements, which form the station concept but which are delivered earlier.
 The NPR station is proposed to stay underground on its way east as it passes through Manchester city.
 This provides opportunities and offers location and orientation alternatives.
 Staying under the existing Piccadilly station or positioning NPR under the HS2 station box will maximise interchange efficiencies and travel distances.
 The orientation will also dictate the number of vertical connection cores also referred to as “drums” and their locations.
 The drums will have the function to connect all levels of transport to one and other [sic] at critical junction points."

 During October 2017, according to a report to the Manchester City Council’s executive of the various proposals submitted, the development of an underground station has been selected as the preferred option for accommodating the envisioned NPR services, which are speculated to involve the running of up to eight trains per hour, as well as connecting services with the in-development HS2.
 The importance of directly integrating this underground facility with the existing Piccadilly Station has been emphasised as well; however, the report observes that the necessary financing for the programme is still lacking.